HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

 It's hard to overstate the importance of images on the web.
-So, what can we say about images?
+So, what can we say about the web's images?

 ### Image resources